-The income base bonus feature can help Sarah during her accumulation phase by increasing her income base by 5% each year assuming no withdrawals are made.
+The income base bonus feature can help Sarah during her accumulation phase by increasing her income base by 4% each year for the first 20 years of the contract assuming no withdrawals are made.
 If Sarah needs to withdraw some money, she can withdraw up to the LWA determined each December 31st provided she is at least 55 years old.